FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/_index.md

 ## Using Amazon S3

 Transfer CFT supports the use of Amazon S3 for SFTP file transfers.
-Configure as you would for PeSIT, and additionally define the UCONF aws.credentials.\*, workingdir, and storageaccount parameters.
-Optionally, you can add a sub-folder to the workingdir to restrict access to S3 objects in a specified bucket.
+Configure as you would for PeSIT, and additionally define the UCONF `aws.credentials.*`, `workingdir`, and `storageaccount `parameters.
+Optionally, you can add a sub-folder to the `workingdir `to restrict access to S3 objects in a specified bucket.

-To add a workingdir sub-folder, use the format:
+To add a `workingdir `sub-folder, use the format:

 ```
 WORKINGDIR = 's3://cft-test-ci.eu-west-3/pub/share',